Creating MCR Connections to Azure using ExpressRoute

 Rate Limit – This is the speed of your connection in Mbps.
 The rate limit for the VXC will be capped at the maximum allowable based on the ExpressRoute service key.

 Continue with the default settings and click Next through the next screens to place the order, check out, and deploy.

 The Megaport system takes about five minutes to deploy and configure the required peering types.

 Viewing the configuration

 Once the VXC connection deploys successfully, it is attached to the MCR on the Megaport Portal Services page:

 Click the VXC to display the details of this connection.

 Select the Configure A End tab of the VXC detail to view this information:

 - VLANs are 100 and 200 by default – 100 for Private peering and 200 for Microsoft.

 - Local ASN: 133937 – This is the default Megaport autonomous system number (ASN).

 - Peer ASN: For Microsoft Azure via ExpressRoute, 12076 for all peering types.

-- BGP Password – Blank by default; not a mandatory field for ExpressRoute connections because they traverse a private (non Internet) path.
-However, if you want to enter a BGP password, you also need to update it manually on the ExpressRoute configuration page to match.
+- BGP Password – Blank by default; this field is not mandatory for ExpressRoute connections because they traverse a private (non Internet) path.
+However, if you enter a BGP password, you also need to update it manually on the ExpressRoute configuration page to match.
 The passwords do not synchronize automatically for security reasons.